Cody Bellinger Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA among all MLB pitching staffs (4.59).
+- The Nationals have a 4.61 team ERA that ranks 20th across all league pitching staffs.

-- Nationals pitchers combine to surrender 31 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Nationals pitchers combine to allow 33 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Gore gets the start for the Nationals, his sixth of the season.
-He is 3-1 with a 3.00 ERA and 35 strikeouts through 27 2/3 innings pitched.
+- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) gets the start for the Nationals, his sixth of the season.

-- In his most recent time out on Wednesday against the New York Mets, the left-hander tossed six innings, giving up one earned run while surrendering four hits.
+- The righty last appeared on Thursday against the New York Mets, when he tossed five innings, allowing four earned runs while giving up nine hits.

+- In five games this season, the 31-year-old has an ERA of 4.10, with 5.8 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.